Acanthosepion lycidas: Description

 The cuttlebone, which is usually ellipsoid in shape, is located within the dorsal mantle of the cuttlefish to provide individuals with many benefits like protection, support, and buoyancy.
-Sepia lycidas is a common species of large cuttlefish, and will grow to have an average mantle size of 38 cm and a maximum weight of 5 kg.
+Acanthosepion lycidas is a common species of large cuttlefish, and will grow to have an average mantle size of 38 cm and a maximum weight of 5 kg.
 In general, cuttlefish have binocular vision and are able to assess the exact distance to a target with accuracy.
 Their coloring ranges from reddish brown to purple, and individuals have scattered ocellate patches and lightened stripes along their dorsal mantles.
 Additionally, this species has small suckers, all similar in size to one another, and has a hectocotylus present on their left ventral arm.